 Know the Parade Route: Check the parade websites (linked above), grab a map and note the parade route.
 Pay attention to where may be the best place to see the parade.
 I recommend towards the beginning of the route while everyone is fresh and ready to party.

 Parking: This is where knowing the parade route will help.
-Park near the route, but be sure to follow the parking rules.
+Look for lots or street parking near the route, but be sure to follow the parking rules.
 The last thing you’ll want is a parking ticket at the end of the festive day.
 Also note that when the parade is over there will be a lot of traffic leaving the area so plan accordingly.

 Check the weather: I made the mistake of not checking the weather before flying to Lake Charles for Mardi Gras.
 Needless to say I wish I would have brought a heavier coat and gloves.
 Yes, Louisiana can cool right off so you’ll want to be prepared.